 Knott End Ferry

-Fleetwood Ferry operates from its berth at the side of Fleetwood RNLI station across the River Wyre to the slipway at Knott End.
+The Fleetwood to Knott End Ferry operates from its berth at the side of Fleetwood RNLI station across the River Wyre to the slipway at Knott End.

 Knott End Village

-Knott End Library (below) is still open and will remain so for the forseeable future as it was spared the axe in the funding review of September 2016.
+Knott End Library (below) is an important community building, spared the axe in the funding review of September 2016.

 Statue of LS Lowry